lewis-karani/KEMRI_NGS-BI_Wkshp_032024/README.md

 ```
 bwa index /genome_ref/sarscov2-Wu1.fasta
 ```
+**Map reads against reference:**
+In this step, bwa mem is used to map the trimmed fastq files against the reference SARS-CoV-2 genome.
+The output of bwa is piped “|” into samtools as input to sort the alignments, which are then output as bam files.
 ```
 bwa mem -t 4  /genome_ref/sarscov2-Wu1.fasta R1_pair.fastq R2_pair.fastq | samtools sort |samtools view -F 4 -o  WHO_1.sorted.bam
 ```